ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## defaultRoles {#default-roles}

 Returns the names of the roles which are enabled by default for the current user when he logins.
 Initially these are all roles granted to the current user (see [GRANT](../../sql-reference/statements/grant/#grant-select)).
-The list of the user roles can be changed lately with the [SET DEFAULT ROLE](../../sql-reference/statements/set-role.md#set-default-role-statement) statement.
+But this list can be changed with the [SET DEFAULT ROLE](../../sql-reference/statements/set-role.md#set-default-role-statement) statement.

 **Syntax**